loweisz/my-home/src/pages/creating_a_global_event_tracker.md

   // ... do something with the event
 });
 ```
 With that we can hook in after every click of the user and handle the action.
 Big problem here, we only want to track a specific list of user interactions.
-So somehow we need to filter
-the events with a list of defined events.
+So somehow we need to filter the events that are trigggered with a list of defined events and locations.

 First let's check what we can do with the event, the eventlistener gives us.
-So the event can give us a lot of stuff about the position if it's clicked with shift or control and, most
+So the event can give us a lot of stuff about the position if it's clicked with shift or control and, most importantly the target element.
-importantly the target.

 This means we get from the click event the dom element that the user has clicked on.
 And additionally this target element object has a lot information about itself too.